transparency-dev/trillian-tessera/cmd/conformance/posix/README.md

   --show_ui=false
 ```

-Optionally, inspect the log using the woodpecker tool to see the contents:
+Optionally, inspect the log on the filesystem using the woodpecker tool to see the contents.
+Note that this reads only from the files on disk, so none of the commands above need to be running for this to work.

 ```shell
 go run github.com/mhutchinson/woodpecker@main --custom_log_type=tiles --custom_log_url=file:///${LOG_DIR}/ --custom_log_origin=example.com/log/testdata --custom_log_vkey=${LOG_PUBLIC_KEY}